VerisFlow/TraceLogicLocal/README.md

 * **Robust Parsing**: Handles the step-by-step logic of Hamilton's `.trc` files.
 * **Hierarchical Data Models**: Raw log lines (`TraceEntry`) are aggregated into logical `PipettingStep`s (aspirate/dispense).
 * **GUI**: The Trace Extractor UI allows for simple drag-and-drop or file selection, with clear results and data export capabilities.
+* **Customizable Export**: Select and reorder columns for tailored CSV reports.
 * **Programmatic Access**: The `TraceLogic.Core` library can be used independently for automated analysis pipelines.

+---

+## How It Works

+The core parsing engine reads a `.trc` file line by line and logically connects related events.
+Pipetting actions in a trace file are typically recorded with separate "start" and "complete" entries.

+The parser identifies the start of a pipetting command (e.g., Aspirate, Dispense) and then searches forward in the file for the matching "complete" entry.
+The "complete" entry contains the rich details of the action, such as volumes and labware coordinates for each channel.

+By pairing these `Start` and `Complete` entries, the parser constructs a `PipettingStep` object.
+This object represents a single, complete action, capturing its start time, end time, and all associated channel-level details.

 ---